Or: Who Can Help?

 Recruiting volunteers is easier than ever!

-With the online tools now available, new volunteer recruits find you!
+With online tools, new volunteer recruits find you!
 Of course, word of mouth from existing volunteers is still a great source.
-And community service groups, such as RSVP and the Telephone Pioneers and even local businesses have been a source for reliable and knowledgeable volunteers.
+Community service groups and even local businesses have also been a source for reliable and knowledgeable volunteers.

 Remember, if you get too many applicants, you don’t have to say yes to them all!
 Your library doesn’t hire more staff members than it needs.
-Just follow the same logic when hiring volunteers!
+Follow the same logic when hiring volunteers.

 Always ask for a minimum commitment.
 This may vary from position to position.
 Make it very clear that you expect a certain level of quality and workplace behavior, and just what that standard is.